ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

     - The polling of RandomnessSignatureAggregation is triggered by the node itself, so the interval_millis can be set relatively small.

-- relayed_chains: Config chain_id, description, contract addresses, endpoint, time_limits and listeners for all relayed chains we support.
+- relayed_chains: Config chain_id, description, contract addresses, endpoint, max_priority_fee_per_gas, time_limits and listeners for all relayed chains we support.

   - example: